Furnace Repair Checklist

 - Make certain that the control is on “heat” rather than “off” or “cool.”

 - Make certain the program is set to the correct day and time and is programmed to “run.”
 If you’re having problems overriding the program, regulate the temperature with the up/down arrows and holding the “hold” button.
-This will cause the heater to turn on if thermostat programming is causing trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.

 - Turn the temperature setting to 5 degrees above the room temperature.